mhoshino/contrail-installer/README.md

 # Devstack

-Trunk of contrail-installer currently works with stable/mitaka of devstack.
+Trunk of contrail-installer currently works with ~~stable/mitaka~~ stable/ocata of devstack.
+(Due to the devstack not supporting Mitaka recently.)

     git clone git@github.com:openstack-dev/devstack
     cd devstack
-    git checkout stable/mitaka
+    git checkout stable/ocata

 A glue file is needed for devstack to use Contrail neutron plugin